saucelabs/sauce-docs/docs/mobile-apps/features/biometric-authentication.md

 - Verify that an app responds as expected to biometrics settings (e.g., enabled/disabled and successful/unsuccessful).

 :::caution
-Please make sure you have a debuggable AND non-obfuscated version of your application uploaded to Mobile App Storage.
+Make sure you have a debuggable AND non-obfuscated version of your application uploaded to Mobile App Storage.
 Biometrics test support in Sauce Labs is not intended to test actual biometrics values for authentication.
 :::